nsidc/search-solr-tools/README.md

 Running the acceptance tests locally requires a running instance of Solr and some data indexed:

-* Use the Solr dev VM at https://bitbucket.org/nsidc/nsidc-solr-development-vm.
+* Use the [Solr dev VM](https://bitbucket.org/nsidc/dev-vm-search).
 Follow the instructions in that project to get the VM started and running.
 * `vagrant ssh` into the VM
 * Clone this project, run `bundle install`
 * Run `rake server:start` to start up Solr